Nukelawe/slimefinder/Slimefinder/documentation/user-manual.md

 # Slimefinder

 Slime finder is a command line Java tool to search for locations in a Minecraft world with specific amounts of slime chunks within certain range of a player.
-It was designed to look for mobfarm perimeter locations where the number of slime chunks in the perimeter is either very high or very low.
+It was designed to look for mob farm perimeter locations where the number of slime chunks in the perimeter is either very high or very low.

 It can be run with the command:
 ```